Schedule your Goals & Planning Conference today, or contact us here.

 What is the Financial Affidavit in a Connecticut Divorce?

-The financial affidavit is one of the main, and most important, documents in a Connecticut divorce.
-They are used in all types of divorces: litigated, collaborative, and mediated.
-Please read on to learn more about what is the financial affidavit in a connecticut divorce?
+The financial affidavit is one of the main, and most important, documents in a divorce.
+Connecticut uses them in all types of divorces: litigated, collaborative, and mediated.

 What Information Goes on a Financial Affidavit?